-- To retain the site as open land (the status quo); or - To develop the land as a mix use development on Portion 30, Portion 31 and the remainder of Portion 183 of the Farm Olifantsfontein 410 J.R (township to be known as Clayville X50) and provide additional housing, business opportunities, upgrading of existing infrastructure, etcetera, therefore increasing economic sustainability in the area.
+- To retain the site as open land (the status quo); or - To develop the land as a mix use development on Portion 207 (a portion of portion 183) of the Farm Olifantsfontein 410 J.R (township to be known as Clayville X71, X76, X77, X78, X79 and X80) and provide additional housing, business opportunities, upgrading of existing infrastructure, etcetera, therefore increasing economic sustainability in the area.
 The proposed development will also link the site to surrounding activities and accessible infrastructure to compliment the increasing housing demand in the region or by providing additional mixed-income housing options and business opportunities and would align to the national and local demand for housing needs.